Rumpunzel/rpg-thingy/running-the-game/settlements.md

 # Support Ratings

-Masterpieces to not degrade for simple tests with only obstacle **1.** As assets can also be structures, this has helpful implications for building a coherent and interconnected world.
+Masterpieces to not degrade when used to only gain **1** minimum effort.
+As assets can also be structures, this has helpful implications for building a coherent and interconnected world.
 When talking about structures, an asset's masterpiece rating is called its support rating instead.

 {: .important }
 > A river parts the forest in two.
 Crossing it is an uncertain task.
 The difficulty to cross it is **1.** A character could build a simple bridge across to cross.
 A bridge asset with rating **1** will help one person cross the river before collapsing (the river can still be crossed by succeeding on the difficulty **1** test without the help of the bridge).
 A bridge asset with rating **2** will help two people cross the river but a masterpiece bridge asset with rating **3** or higher does not degrade when used, as the difficulty against which it is used is only **1.**